PickOranges/Engine3d/docs/README.md

 # Engine3d
 Graphics Engine for learning purpose.
 Written in C++ and DirectX11/HLSL.
-[Click here to view source code.](https://github.com/PickOranges/Engine3d/tree/develop_sm)
+[Click here for source code.](https://github.com/PickOranges/Engine3d/tree/develop_sm)
 The goal of this project is not only to build a 3D rendering engine from scratch, but also the logical loop can be fused into it later without refactoring.
 Many commonly used design patterns for game engine are implemented.
 Finally some post-processing effects are implemented to test the performance.
 The FPS for those effects are 90 ~ 120.